apache/mahout/h2o/README.md

 The Mahout H2O integration is fit into this model by having N-1 "worker" nodes and one driver node, all belonging to the same cloud name.
 The default cloud name used for the integration is "mah2out".
 Clouds have to be spun up per task/job.

 **WARNING**: Some Linux systems have default firewall rules which might block traffic required for the following tests.
-In order to successfully run the tests you might need to temporarily turn off firewall rules with `sh# iptables -F`
+In order to successfully run the tests you might need to temporarily turn off firewall rules with `sh# cdc

 First bring up worker nodes: